thejohnfreeman/python-typeclasses/README.rst

 If a type argument matches multiple protocols, the instance that was first defined will be chosen.

-Now we can define instances for types whether we defined the type or not.
+Now we can define instances for types whether we defined the type or imported it.

 .. code-block:: python